How polluted is U.S. drinking water?

 Something in the water

-The summer of '69 was a turning point in American attitudes about water pollution, thanks largely to a fire that broke out on the Cuyahoga River in Cleveland, Ohio.
-It wasn't the first time a U.S. river had caught fire — the Cuyahoga had already burned nine times since the Civil War, including a 1952 inferno that cost the city $1.5 million — but it came at a time when environmental issues were already in the spotlight.
+The summer of '69 was a turning point in American attitudes about water pollution, thanks largely to a fire that broke out on the Cuyahoga River in Ohio.
+It wasn't the first time a U.S. river had caught fire — the Cuyahoga itself had already burned nine times since the Civil War, including a 1952 inferno that cost $1.5 million — but it came at a time when environmental issues were already in the spotlight.
 President Richard Nixon founded the EPA a few months later, and the first Earth Day was held the next April.
 Within five years, the Clean Water Act and Safe Drinking Water Act were both signed into law.

 EPA rules have since stifled overt water pollution like the floating oil and chemicals that burned on the Cuyahoga, but scientists have also grown increasingly concerned about subtler toxins that weren't on the radar 40 years ago.